sungjin70/vue-scoped-store/README.md

 import { Component, Vue } from 'vue-property-decorator';
 import { PageStore } from 'vue-store';

+/*
+There's no @Page here
+since this component is not a page.
+*/
 @Component
 export default class extends Vue {
   // The value of the helloWorld variable in this component is synchronized